CedricLittman/Love_Maths/README.md

 Once the user presses the submit button a message appears telling the user whether they have guessed correctly or not or whether they have not guessed all the circles.

+The game is hosted at https://cedriclittman.github.io/Colour_Guess/ and is ready to be played.

 **Wireframe**

+It was required to keep the game simple and easy to use so everything had to be clear.
+It should be so simple to use that in the words of the old adage, as corrupted by generations of engineers excluding IKEA ones, it should be so simple that "if all else fails read the destructions".

 The game was designed using an online wireframe which was not complicated as the game only occupies one page which does not change size because of the game.
 The wireframe for the desktop display is shown below.
 Bootstrap will change the layout as required if the game is viewed on a different size viewport so the wireframe only applies to the desktop view of the game.